josuecb/AutoLoader/README.md

 }
 ```

-you must put the tree as parent root (only in the json file) and add the files that you want to import,
+You must put the key `tree` as parent root (only in the json file) and add the files that you want to import,
 you can create as many config.son file as you want.

 ## Use the Autoloader class